 Like everyone else, African governments and their development partners need good data on basic development metrics.
 To be of value, such data must be accurate, timely, disaggregated and widely available.
 This is not the case in many African countries.

-For years, decisions in Nigeria, one of Africa’s largest economies, were based on data that were not credible or accurate or timely.
 Given the circumstances, you can imagine how difficult it is for African governments to make data driven decisions.
 This situation is often compounded by the lack of an entrenched culture of data use.
 More often than not it is difficult to ascertain existing programmes’ effectiveness or whether available resources are being allocated to address the most urgent and serious development issues.

 You probably heard how Nigeria became the biggest economy in Africa overnight in 2014.
 This happened simply on account of changing the method of calculating Gross Domestic Product (GDP) – the so-called rebasing.
 The review ought to have been carried out every three or five years.
 But in this case it wasn’t done for decades.